Coming to France by train

 Eurostar's ultra modern, high-speed service travels from London St Pancras International or Ebbsfleet International in Kent direct to Paris or Lille.
 Eurostar also offers direct services to Disneyland Paris and to the French Alps.
 Certain services also serve Ashford International in Kent and Calais-Fréthun.

-Take Eurostar to Paris or Lille and simply connect onto the TGV, France's high-speed rail network.
+Take Eurostar to Paris, Lille, Lyon Avignon and Marseille and simply connect onto the TGV, France's high-speed rail network.
 In most cases, you only need to make one simple change of train.
 You will arrive in the heart of your chosen destination, feeling fresh, relaxed and ready to enjoy your stay.
 It's simple, it's speedy - it's the smart way to travel!

 The Eurotunnel is the fastest cross Channel operator, taking only 35mins to cross the Channel.
 This option allows you to arrive in France by train with your car, giving you the freedom to explore France at your own pace and in the comfort of your own car.
 The Eurotunnel train operates between Folkestone (UK) and Calais (FR).